jglopez2/BreastCancerML/README.md

 In this notebook, we will be aiming to classify breast cancer cells as benign or malignant using physical characteristics of their cell nuclei.
 The classification algorithm that will be used are supervized machine learning models, which will be deployed in a web-app.

-# Running the File
-To run this, download the whole repository and then run app.py.
-At the terminal, click on the server number to see the link for the model.
-It is preceded by "Running on."
-Input the data into the website and then the website will return whether the cell is benign or malignant.

 # Data
 The continuous data are marked with 1, 2, or 3, indicating their data type:
 * 1: mean